somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Composition may be seen as a form of Differentiation in the Language of Binary Operations.
 Addition, Mixing, Composing, Bilinear maps, etc. all lead to more boundaries.
 What about superposition of two Fluid Languages?
 Superposition is an Integrated form of Addition.

 * Given a theory, can we find its integral?
-Apply ODE type techniques.
-Treating the given theory as a vector field, is it continuous, Lipschitz?
-Then Picard iteration proof will give the existence and uniqueness of the integral theory.
+Treating the given theory as a vector field use Calculus to get the Integral theory.

 ### Empty Language

 Knowledge with a capital K that was referred to in the beginning may be seen as the empty Language- a Language with no form or structure.
 It cannot be visualized or represented in any Language.
-One may get arbitrarily close to it through Integration.
+This is the Identity.

 ### Summary